Dark-siren Cosmology with Decihertz Gravitational-wave Detectors: Introduction

 In order to probe the cosmological parameters, \ac{GW} signals should have high \ac{SNR} and the inferred parameters should have good precision. \citet{Liu:2020nwz} have shown that decihertz \ac{GW} detectors could reach high distance resolution as well as high angular resolution, which are expected to provide accurate parameter estimations. \citet{Isoyama:2018rjb} have also shown that the \ac{SNR} for a GW150914-like \ac{BBH} merger event at decihertz waveband will be greater than that in the millihertz band.
 All of these indicate that space-borne decihertz \ac{GW} detectors can provide crucial scientific value from the detection of \ac{SBBH} merger events, especially in possessing the potential of measuring the Hubble parameter thus clarifying the Hubble tension.\footnote{The $H_0$ tension is defined as $\sim 4\sigma$ difference of $H_0$ between the measurement from the calibration of Cepheid variable stars ($H_0=\,73.0^{+1.4}_{-1.4}\,{\rm km\,s^{-1}\,Mpc^{-1}}$) or Type Ia supernovae ($H_0=\,73.2^{+1.3}_{-1.3}\,{\rm km\,s^{-1}\,Mpc^{-1}}$) \citep[][]{Riess:2019cxk,Riess:2020fzl} and the extraction from the cosmic microwave background (CMB) ($H_0=\,67.4^{+0.5}_{-0.5}\,{\rm km\,s^{-1}\,Mpc^{-1}}$) assuming a standard cosmological model \citep{Planck:2018vyg}.}

 In this work, we attempt to explore the constraints on the cosmological parameters with dark sirens by decihertz \ac{GW} detectors.
-Specifically, we consider the \ac{DECIGO} \citep{Kawamura:2020pcg}, and one of the designs (DO-Optimal) in the \ac{DOs} \citep{Sedda:2019uro, Sedda:2021yhn}.
+Specifically, we consider the \ac{DECIGO} \citep{Kawamura:2020pcg}, and \ac{DOs}. \ac{DOs} have two illustrative LISA\footnote{Laser Interferometer Space Antenna (LISA) \citep{amaro2017laser}}-like designs, the more ambitious DO-Optimal and the less challenging DO-Conservative \citep{Sedda:2019uro, Sedda:2021yhn}, of which we choose DO-Optimal as a representative to study the capabilities of \ac{DOs} on cosmological parameter constraints.
 The sensitive frequency band for DO-Optimal ranges from 0.01 Hz to 1 Hz, while DECIGO aims to detect \ac{GW} sources in the frequency band between 0.1 Hz and 10 Hz.
-Although some estimations in the content of cosmology with \ac{DOs} have been analyzed by \citet{Chen:2022fvf}, we consider a more realistic situation in our work, including the redshift error caused by the peculiar velocity \citep[][]{Gordon:2007zw,Kocsis:2005vv,He:2019dhl} and the photo-z error caused by the photometric measurement \citep{Ilbert:2013bf}.
+Although some estimations in the context of cosmology with \ac{DOs} have been analyzed by \citet{Chen:2022fvf}, we consider a more realistic situation in our work, including the redshift error caused by the peculiar velocity \citep[][]{Gordon:2007zw,Kocsis:2005vv,He:2019dhl} and the photo-z error caused by the photometric measurement \citep{Ilbert:2013bf}.
 For the luminosity distance errors, we further consider the bias of weak gravitational lensing \citep{Hirata:2010ba}.

 The organization of this paper is as follows.
 We describe the methodology in Sec.~\ref{sec2}.
 In Sec.~\ref{sec8}, we illustrate the constraints on the cosmological parameters for DO-Optimal and DECIGO.
-Finally, we present a conclusion in Sec.~\ref{sec11}.
+Finally, we present our conclusions in Sec.~\ref{sec11}.